Losing your passport can be expensive and time consuming. Find out exactly what your travel insurance will cover and what it won’t.

-What's more, the unfortunate traveller would have also had to pay for any travel costs to the embassy or consulate, new passport photographs and any replacement visas needed for the journey.
+You might also need to pay for transportation to the embassy or consulate, new passport photos and any replacement visas you might need.

 If your passport is lost or stolen, you’ll need to:

 Keep receipts for any expenses you have, so your insurance company can reimburse them when you get home.

 No. Although the term is commonly used to refer to an ETD, there’s no such thing as an ‘emergency passport’.

 An ETD is not a substitute for an actual passport - it’s only valid to get you to a specified destination.
 UK border staff usually keep your ETD so it can’t be used again.